diarmuidw/PythonBook/Chapter3.md

 ## Conclusion

 Lists and Tuples are both useful data structures in Python.
 Lists are mutable and can be modified, while tuples are immutable and cannot be modified.
-Both can store elements of different data types and are useful in a variety of scenarios.# Chapter 3: Data Structures and Algorithms in Python
+Both can store elements of different data types and are useful in a variety of scenarios.

 # Dictionaries and Sets